-The optimal $\epsilon$-covers, $h(\theta^*)$, $h(\theta^*_{\lambda_1})$, and $h(\theta^*_{\lambda_2})$, contain $Y=f(X)$ with probability at least $0.9$ (disregarding $1-\delta=0.99999\approx 1$), and are shown in Figures \ref{fig: q-norm_ball_estimator} and \ref{fig: q-norm_ball_estimator_zoomed}.
-The set $h(\theta^*)$ is massively over-conservative due to the choice $\lambda=0$, which corresponds to pure robustness certification.
-In the cases of $\lambda=\lambda_1$ and $\lambda=\lambda_2$, the optimal $\epsilon$-covers give much tighter localizations of the output $Y=f(X)$.
-The approximate robustness levels with regularization are only slightly lower than the unregularized value.
-Yet, the most regularized $\epsilon$-cover, $h(\theta^*_{\lambda_2})$, clearly provides much tighter approximation to $\mathcal{Y}=f(\mathcal{X})$, and still guarantees with high probability that $Y\in h(\theta^*_{\lambda_2})$.
-Despite the clear success of regularization in this example, it is important to remark that when the norm ball is not chosen to align with the data, the effect of regularization on the approximate robustness level can be more dramatic, and may cause the approximate robustness level to be negative even when the unregularized value is nonnegative.
+The optimal $\epsilon$-covers $h(\theta^*)$, $h(\theta^*_{\lambda_1})$, and $h(\theta^*_{\lambda_2})$ are shown in Figure \ref{fig: control_one_halfspace}.
+The unregularized set $h(\theta^*)$ is massively over-conservative due to the choice $\lambda=0$, which corresponds to pure robustness certification.
+Indeed, $h(\theta^*)$ is the $\epsilon$-cover from our class of sets that is furthest from the boundary of the safe set, making $\hat{r}(\theta^*)$ the tightest lower bound on $\bar{r}(\epsilon)$.
+On the other hand, the optimal $\epsilon$-covers using $\lambda=\lambda_1$ and $\lambda=\lambda_2$ are seen to give tighter localizations of the terminal state $(x_1(T),x_2(T))$.
+The approximate robustness level using regularization $\lambda_1$ is only slightly lower than the unregularized value, but the regularization $\lambda_2$ is large enough to cause the approximate robustness level $\hat{r}(\theta^*_{\lambda_2})$ to become negative at the expense of localization.
+This shows how overemphasizing localization may harm the certification aspect of robustness assessment, and empirically demonstrates why output set estimation methods may not be adequate for issuing robustness certificates.
+This is explored further in Section \ref{sec: comparison_to_output_set_estimation}.